Getting out of a toxic relationship with someone you are addicted to can be difficult.

 There is also a psychological factor here that helps, and it’s cognitive dissonance.

-Since we usually lie to people we don’t really care too much for, your brain will also think that you must really dislike him if he’s not worth of the truth.
+Since we usually lie to people we don’t really care too much for, your brain will also think that you must really dislike him if he’s not worthy of the truth.

 8. Give less, be more egoistic